-- Employees may commit claim-related fraud by completely fabricating a story about an injury, by claiming an injury happened at work rather than outside of work, or by exaggerating the extent of a work-related injury.
+- Employees may commit claim-related fraud by fabricating a story about an injury, by claiming an injury happened at work rather than outside of work, or by exaggerating the extent of a work-related injury.

-- Employers may engage in policy-related fraud by falsely reporting employees as contractors, by inaccurately classifying their employees in a lower risk category, by lying about a work-safety program, or by not carrying coverage when required by law.
+- Employers may engage in policy-related fraud by falsely reporting employees as contractors, by inaccurately classifying their employees in a lower risk category, by lying about a work-safety program, or by not carrying appropriate coverage when required by law.

 - Healthcare professionals can commit medical provider fraud by performing unnecessary services to collect insurance payments, by fraudulently billing for services, or by participating in kickback schemes with other providers.

-Examples of workers’ compensation fraud
+Examples of workers’ comp fraud

-How to prevent workers’ comp fraud
+How to help prevent workers’ comp fraud

-- Provide training on work-related hazards, exposure risks, and safety equipment
+Provide training on work-related hazards, exposure risks, and safety equipment

-- Provide a safe way for employees to report suspicious workers’ comp activity
+Provide a safe way for employees to report suspicious workers’ comp activity

-- Maintain and report accurate records regarding employee roles and numbers
+Maintain and report accurate records regarding employee roles and numbers

 How to report workers’ compensation fraud